 1. Since a mini habit is “too small to fail,” you won't have a problem with overreaching your willpower strength (though too many mini habits at once can do this).

-Since you can always reach your target, and you're doing it every day, it's simple to form a foundation for just about any positive behavior you want to add to your life.
+Since you can always reach your target and do it every day, it's simple to form a foundation for just about any positive behavior you want to add to your life.

 2. Mini habits are specific.
 You'll say, “I'm going to write 50 words every day.”
 Or if you choose a cue-based plan, you'd say, “I'm going to write 50 words at noon every day.”
 This holds you accountable, but it's with a goal you can crush!